 With Micron pens, an inker who erases their pencil guide lines has to go back and re-ink the erasure sites to build back up the solid color.

-2. Copic Ink can cause Micron marks to bleed
+2. Copic Ink can cause Micron to bleed

 All 8 test swatches received 4 passes with Copic colorless blender.
 The blending solution was loaded into a water brush because I knew what was coming and I didn't want to ruin my colorless blender nib.

 The bleed was pretty significant on both brands of marker/layout paper that I own.
-And because I draw and ink all my digi stamps on layout paper, this means no Microns for me!
+And because I draw all my digi stamps on layout paper, this means no Microns for me!

 So if you're using a Micron pen to touch up your stamp or add details, don't run the risk of ruining your project with ink incompatibility.
 Save the Micron work for dead last!